greencloudcomputing/docs/docs/API/Endpoint.md

 ## Use

 :::info
 The Use endpoint is a flexible public endpoint that can run a predefined function and accepts optional query parameters and an optional JSON body.
 By passing data through these parameters, users can customize the behavior of the function being called and provide additional information to the API.
-It returns a 201 response with a run ID.
+It returns a 201 response with a task ID.
 :::

 #### Endpoint